JohnSantosuosso/officer_arrest_tracker/README.md

 # README

-This is a simple CRUD app that utilizes MVC to create a database that a police department could use to view officer information and arrest records.
+This is a simple CRUD app that utilizes MVC to create a database a police department could use to view officer information and arrest records.
 This project was built using ```Rails 5.2.6``` and a ```PostgreSQL``` database.

 Additional styling was added using ```HTML```, ```CSS```, and ```Bootstrap version 4```.